simontran9/crawfish/docs/tour_of_crawfish.md

 ```

 > [!NOTE]
 > All variables and varants must be declared and initialized.
-Initializing with the zero value is similar to other languages which implicitly initializes a variable or varant whenever you only declare it.
+Initializing with the zero value is similar to other languages which implicitly initializes a variable whenever you only declare it.

 ### Variables